Studiacion/turbo-umbrella/README.md

 # turbo-umbrella - Trending America
 What we are aiming at is to have updated regional videos about COVID-19	news in a webpage.
 Also to have a graph showing the curves of new cases in each of those countries.
-The updates will happen everyday and the countries will be the 10 most populated countries in America.
+The updates will happen every 6 hours and the countries will be the 10 most populated countries in America.

 ## Authors
 * Javier Navarro - javojavojavojavo@gmail.com